gperetin/dotfiles/README.md

       syncthing.service`
 * nvidia-settings
   * this is a must, it's really easy to configure screen setups and it generates `/etc/X11/xorg.conf`
+* nfancurve
+  * this is for controling the fan speed on the graphics card.
+Without this, fan is jerky and keeps spinning up and making weird clicks.
+  * don't forget to set Coolbits parameter in xorg.conf, it's in USAGE docs for nfancurve

 ## Other